yjg30737/pyside-lang-comparison-graph/README.md

 If you don't want to test all of them, you can choose some of those languages to test from "Settings".

+You can see the real-time log while running the test, pause/resume the test.

+You cannot close the window while test is running or paused.

 You can save it as png, jpg, pdf file.

 See <a href="https://github.com/yjg30737/high-performance-lang-comparison.git">here</a> for detail about performance test

 ## Requirements
 * R, Go, Python, Rust, Julia - for the test
-* PySide6 - for graph GUI
+* PySide6 - for GUI
 * psutil - for show virtual memory data of your pc
 * num2words - for show number as string name